boltops-tools/rspec-terraspace/README.md

     ├── outputs.tf
     └── variables.tf

 Create a `demo/test` folder to add tests.
-Example:
+So the structure will look something like this:

+    demo
+    ├── main.tf
+    ├── outputs.tf
+    ├── test
+    │   └── spec
+    │       ├── fixtures
+    │       ├── main_spec.rb
+    │       └── spec_helper.rb
+    └── variables.tf

+Here's an examle of a test/spec.

 test/spec/main_spec.rb: